gcobb321/icloud3_v3_docs/docs/chapters/3_devices.md

 - Selected from the *iCloud3 Devices > Import Apple Devices* option. (iCloud3 v3.7+ feature)

-When this screen is displayed, all of the Apple Accounts that have been setup are scanned and devices that are not already been configured will be displayed.
+When this screen is displayed, all of the Apple Accounts that have been set up are scanned and devices that have not already been configured will be displayed.
 Devices that iCloud3 can track or monitor are enabled, those that do not provide battery or location information are not enabled and in the *Inactive* section.

 ![](../screens/apple_acct/import-apple-devices.png)

 > Importing the Apple Devices lets you create all (or those you want to track) into iCloud3 with one-click.
-The created devices can then be customed on the *Update iCloud3 Devices* screen.
+The created devices can then be customized on the *Update iCloud3 Devices* screen.

 1. Enable the devices to be created.